 To get your temporary importation permit for your boat, you can go online to Banjercito to apply for the permit.
 You will need to start the process about two weeks before heading to Baja, as you will need to allow time for processing and for the permit to be sent to you in the mail.
 You cannot process the paperwork more than 60 days before heading into Mexico.

 Alternatively, you can stop at the border on your way into Baja with your paperwork in order.
 You can go into the Aduanas (customs) building at the border and they will direct you to the Banjercito where you will pay and get your permit.
-Any vessel older than 1975 must be processed at the border.

 You will need to cross at the Otay Mesa, Tecate, or Mexicali East border crossing (you are NOT able to get your permit at the San Ysidro El Chaparral or Mexicali West port of entry).